 - Break up an otherwise bland background

-- Highlight the focal point by using contrasting textures
+- Highlight the focal point of a photo with contrasting textures

 - Balance elements in a photo